open-mmlab/mmpose/docs/en/migration.md

 #### ii.
 Transformation

-The matrix will be used to perform affine transformation on the images and annotations.

-For top-down methods, it is done by `TopdownAffine` and by `BottomupRandomAffine` for bottom-up methods.
+Affine transformation is used to convert images and annotations from the original image space to the input space.
+This is done by `TopdownAffine` for top-down methods and `BottomupRandomAffine` for bottom-up methods.

 #### iii.
 Encoding

-After the data is transformed from the original image space into the input space, it it necessary to use `GenerateTarget` to obtain the training target(e.g. Gaussian Heatmaps).
+In training phase, after the data is transformed from the original image space into the input space, it is necessary to use `GenerateTarget` to obtain the training target(e.g. Gaussian Heatmaps).
 We name this process **Encoding**.
 Conversely, the process of getting the corresponding coordinates from Gaussian Heatmaps is called **Decoding**.

 In MMPose, we collect Encoding and Decoding processes into a **Codec**, in which `encode()` and `decode()` are implemented.

 Currently we support the following types of Targets.

 - `heatmaps`: Gaussian heatmaps
-- `keypoint_labels`: normalized coordinates
+- `keypoint_labels`: keypoint representation (e.g. normalized coordinates)
-- `keypoint_x_labels`: x-axis representation
+- `keypoint_x_labels`: keypoint x-axis representation
-- `keypoint_y_labels`: y-axis representation
+- `keypoint_y_labels`: keypoint y-axis representation
 - `keypoint_weights`: keypoint visibility and weights

 Note that we unify the data format of top-down and bottom-up methods, which means that a new dimension is added to represent different instances from the same image, in shape: